Modest Fashion Inspired by Prada FW 2023

 Wedding dresses for example, became ‘symbols of love, become everyday attire, as a new form of quotidian dress,’ because why should this sartorial representation of love be confined to a single day in someone’s life?
 Similarly, nurses’ uniforms, which are another symbol of care, were reimagined as glamorous long-line dresses, complete with a small dress train.

 Speaking to Vogue, Prada said she wanted to focus on ‘modest people’, the everyday man.
 This raises important questions about the ethics of luxury brands ‘taking inspiration’ from working-class fashion.
 We know cultural appropriation exists on an ethnic level, but less talked about is class appropriation.
-It could even be argued that class appropriation is more insidious than other forms of appropriation because it exclusionary.
+It could even be argued that class appropriation is more insidious than other forms of appropriation because it is so exclusionary.
 For instance, African American women may feel Marc Jacobs mini knots (gentrified bantu knots) are cultural appropriation, but they can still wear bantu knots.
-However, high fashion prices people out from being able to access their products.
+However, designer fashion prices people out from being able to access certain clothing.
+This is best exemplified by the popularity of thrifting by middle class people, such that the original customer base of charity shops have been largely priced out.
 Worse still, the big fashion brands often sets the standard for style, which mean a working class persons dress can be deemed a cheap imitation, even though they were sporting this style long before it graced the covers of vogue.

-Setting aside the theme paradoxes, the collection showcased both elegant, structured pieces and playful whimsical garments.
+Setting aside these theme paradoxes, the collection showcased both elegant, structured pieces and playful whimsical garments.
 It also featured a good assortment of modest fashion options for everyday wear.

 The collection